made-by-curiosity/adm_relogin_ext/README.md

 available for fast navigation on a website.

 The most interesting feature of this extension is reducing speed of sending messages between clients from one minute to 3 seconds.
-You don't need to go to many pages and fill may forms to send a message.
+You don't need to go to many pages and fill many forms to send a message.
 Choose ID and photo albums.
 Extension will automatically add random photos and videos from chosen albums.